cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-04-27-the-evolution-of-the-web-from-html-to-webassembly.md

 The first version of HTML was written by Tim Berners-Lee [in 1993](https://www.washington.edu/accesscomputing/webd2/student/unit1/module3/html_history.html).
 HTML is a [markup language](https://en.wikipedia.org/wiki/Markup_language) based on [SGML](https://en.wikipedia.org/wiki/Standard_Generalized_Markup_Language) that structures content by defining elements like headings, paragraphs, lists, and links using tags like `h1`, `p`, `ul`, and `a`, respectively.
-These elements are known as the [Document Object Model (DOM)](https://www.w3.org/TR/WD-DOM/introduction.html), a tree-like structure that browsers use to render web pages.
+These elements compose what is known as the [Document Object Model (DOM)](https://www.w3.org/TR/WD-DOM/introduction.html), a tree-like structure that browsers use to render web pages.

-So, in the dawn of the 1990s, the World Wide Web was essentially HTML pages connected via hyperlinks without any styling or data persistence.
+In the dawn of the 1990s, the World Wide Web was essentially HTML pages connected via hyperlinks without any styling or data persistence.
 This early iteration of the web featured pages that were predominantly text-based, but later evolved to include images, GIFs, and other media.
 The HTML supported them by adding more tags like `img`, `video`, `audio`, and `canvas`.
-The simplicity of HTML was key, making it possible for virtually anyone to create and publish content on the web without needing sophisticated technical skills.[^5]
+The simplicity of HTML was key to its success, making it possible for virtually anyone to create and publish content on the web without needing sophisticated technical skills.[^5]

-The following is an example of a simple HTML page that displays a heading, paragraph, and an image:
+The following is an example of a simple HTML page that displays a heading title, a paragraph, and an image:

 {% highlight html linenos %}
 <!DOCTYPE html>